gregerolsson/booster/README.md

 Backbone.js and Handlebars.js.
 It integrates with the Rails Asset Pipeline in a somewhat peculiar way:

-* Booster assets have the `.boost` extension and can contain both JavaScript and Handlebars markup __in the same file__.
+* Booster assets have the `.boost` extension and can optionally contain both JavaScript and Handlebars markup __in the same file__.
 Handlebars templates are compiled to JavaScript functions inline during processing.
 A TextMate bundle supporting both languages in the same file is included.
 * Each processed asset is wrapped in a CommonJS-like API inspired by [this Gist](https://gist.github.com/1153919) so that each asset essentially becomes a module closure that can be required by other modules.
-* Booster assets support string interpolation as a language addon to JavaScript.

 In addition to the Asset Pipeline processor, Booster supplies a set of assets of its own that can be used in your applications.
-This includes support functionality on top of Backbone.js and Handlebars.js that you can choose to user or extend from rather than the stock Backbone types.
+This includes support functionality on top of Backbone.js and Handlebars.js that you can choose to use or extend from rather than the stock Backbone types.
 This is explained in more detail below, and can be opted out.

 ## Usage